9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 2. Publishing Fresh Content Regularly

 Some popular blogs don’t publish all that regularly—but the latest blogging statistics suggest that’s somewhat rare nowadays.
-Most popular types of blogs stick to a regular publishing schedule, so that readers know how often to expect fresh content.
+Most popular types of blogs stick to a regular publishing schedule so that readers know how often to expect fresh content.

 So what does “regularly” mean here?
 In most cases, popular blogs will:

 • Publish fresh content fairly frequently: That won’t necessarily mean posting every day, but it will usually mean posting at least once every week or two.
-If you only publish once or twice a month from the beginning though, it’s going to take a long time to create enough content to give your blog a solid foundation.
+If you only publish once or twice a month from the beginning, though, it’s going to take a long time to create enough content to give your blog a solid foundation.

 Publishing regularly can be a real challenge when you’re just starting out.
-Don’t try to write too much—it’s better to publish one high quality blog post every week, or even one every two weeks, rather than rushing to put out lots of posts just for the sake of publishing something.
+Don’t try to write too much—it’s better to publish one high-quality blog post every week, or even one every two weeks, rather than rushing to put out lots of posts just for the sake of publishing something.

 3. Writing Longer-Form Content

-These days, “long-form” content has become increasingly popular with marketers, as they’ve seen this type of content being rewarded in search engines.
+These days, “long-form” content has become increasingly popular with marketers, as they’ve seen this type of content rewarded in search engines.
 Most popular blogs will have posts that are 1,000 words minimum—and often, you can expect posts to run between 1,500-4,000 words (like you’ll find here on my blog).

 These long, in-depth blog posts work well because:

-• They make it possible to target several different keywords within one piece of content, due to the length.
+• They make it possible to target several different keywords within one piece of content due to the length.

 Use My Free Keyword Research Tool